 And a post script.

-What to do if you neglect to reduce an agreement or understanding to writing, and you find the other party has no plans to observe the terms and provisions?
+What to do if you neglect to reduce a business agreement or understanding to writing, and you find the other party has no plans to observe the terms and provisions?

 As your “agreement” will be difficult if not impossible to prove without a writing, if you neglected to reduce the agreement to writing and a “misunderstanding” develops, just walk away.
 Walk away but in the future always remember to reduce business agreements and understandings to writing!